• Home

 Audio Teaching: Assertive Behavior

 Listen to the audio teaching below and take notes as you listen.
-Note, this lesson is part of a larger course and is lesson 7 from that course.
-After you finish this teaching, be sure to start practicing what you learned.
+Note, this lesson is part of a larger 15-week course and is lesson 7 from that course.
+After you finish this teaching, be sure to start practicing what you have learned.
 Assertive behavior is a skill, and it will require practice.
 See the 4 steps below for an easy-to-follow guide for how to start communicating more assertively.
 Remember, practice, practice, practice!

 Practice: 4 Steps for Assertive Communication